 I. Agency Overview

-AGENCY BUSINESS OPERATIONS
+A. AGENCY BUSINESS OPERATIONS

-The Texas Department of Agriculture (TDA) was created in 1887 as a part of the Department of Agriculture, Statistics, and History.
+The Texas Department of Agriculture (TDA) was created in 1887 as a part of the Department of Agriculture, Statistics and History.
 In 1907, the Department became a separate state agency charged with "promoting Texas agriculture interests through organizing farmer's institutes over the state."
 Since 1907, TDA has been mandated by the Legislature to be a full-service agency, involved with all phases of modern agriculture, agricultural businesses and consumer protection.
-Today its vital functions include regulatory activities, outreach, producer outreach, agricultural resource protection, agricultural research, economic analysis, and promoting excellence in adult and children nutrition.
+Today its vital functions include regulatory activities, outreach, producer outreach, agricultural resource protection, agricultural research,

+economic analysis and promoting excellence in adult and children nutrition.
 TDA finds new markets for value-added products, protects the public and the environment, and enforces laws that maintain consumer confidence in the market place primarily through programs implemented by three main divisions: Agriculture and Consumer Protection, Trade and Business Development and Food and Nutrition.
 The agency is organized into ten (10) divisions consisting of specific - purpose Offices, Business Operations and Programs.
 The divisions include Agency Administration, Agriculture & Consumer Protection, Communications, Executive/Internal Audit, Financial Services, Food & Nutrition, Legal Services, Legislative Affairs and External Relations, Field Operations and Trade & Business Development.
-The business operations include Agency Administration, Financial Services, and Legal Services.
-The program areas are served by the following offices across the state: - 1.
-Field Operations, which includes five regional offices located in Lubbock, Dallas, Houston, San Antonio and San Juan, and the Pesticide Laboratory in College Station, the Metrology Laboratory, and Seed Laboratory in Giddings. - 2.
+The business operations include Agency Administration, Financial Services and Legal Services.
+The program areas are:

+- 1. Agriculture and Consumer Protection and Field Operations, which includes five regional offices located in Lubbock, Dallas, Houston, San Antonio and San Juan, and the Pesticide Laboratory in College Station, the Metrology Laboratory, and Seed Laboratory in Giddings. - 2.
 Trade and Business Development, which includes five export facilities in Brownsville, Del Rio, El Paso, Laredo and Houston. - 3.
 Food and Nutrition, which includes five regional offices located in Lubbock, Dallas, Houston, San Antonio and San Juan; which includes sub-offices in Ft.
 Worth and El Paso.
 II.
-Current Workforce Profile A. WORKFORCE DEMOGRAPHICS The following charts profile TDA's full-time and part-time workforce, based on data from the Uniform Statewide Payroll/Personnel System (USPS) and from the State Auditor's Electronic Classification Analysis (E-Class) System.
+Current Workforce Profile B. WORKFORCE DEMOGRAPHICS The following charts profile TDA's full-time and part-time workforce, based on data from the Uniform Statewide Payroll/Personnel System (USPS), the State Auditor's Electronic Classification Analysis (E-Class) System, State Auditor's reports and Texas Workforce Commission - Civil Rights Division.
+GENDER During Fiscal Year 2018, TDA's workforce was comprised of 47.60 percent males and 52.40 percent females compared to the state's workforce which was comprised of 43.50 percent males and 56.50 percent females.
+TDA gender demographics have remained consistent between Fiscal Years 2016 and 2018.
+TDA total workforce male percentages remain above the state total workforce male percentages.
+TDA total workforce female percentages remain below the state total workforce female percentages.

-GENDER

-During Fiscal Year 2017, TDA's workforce was comprised of 329 (47.82 percent) males and 359 (52.18 percent) females with a total workforce of 688 full-time employees.
-During Fiscal Year 2016, TDA's workforce was comprised of 341 (47.49 percent) males and 377 (52.51 percent) females with a total workforce of 718 full-time employees.
+Gender Workforce - State and TDA 1

+Male Female

+Fiscal Year All State Agencies TDA All State Agencies TDA

+2018 43.50% 47.60% 56.50% 52.40%

+2016 43.40% 47.60% 56.60% 52.40%

+1 State Auditor's Office - Legislative Workforce Summary by Agency for FY2016 and FY2018

 AGE

-For Fiscal Year 2017, more than 67.78 percent of TDA's employees were age 40 or older.
-This has increased slightly since Fiscal Year 2016, when 65.98 percent of TDA employees were 40 or older.
-With less than 32.22 percent of the agency's workforce under 40 years old in Fiscal Year 2017, TDA must aggressively plan how to replace the knowledge of 153 employees who are eligible to retire before the end of FY 2020 or are currently return-to-work retirees.
+For Fiscal Year 2019, 69.87 percent of TDA's employees were age 40 or older.
+This has remained the same since Fiscal Year 2018, when 69.86 percent of TDA employees were 40 or older.
+With less than 30.13 percent of the agency's workforce under 40 years old in Fiscal Year 2019, TDA must aggressively plan how to replace the knowledge of 116 employees who are eligible to retire before the end of Fiscal Year 2021 or who are currently return-to-work retirees.

 TDA Workforce by Age